UnrealKaraulov/UnrealCheatFinderDB/README.md

-UnrealCheatFinder - tool for search cheats/hacks/illegal tools on PC (For Counter-Strike 1.6,CS:Source,CS:GO,CS:2, tool like as wargods)
+UnrealCheatFinder - tool (like as wargods) for search cheats/hacks/illegal tools on PC For Counter-Strike 1.6 (also can support CS:Source,CS:GO,CS:2)

 Support Windows XP - Windows 11